Instrumental Variables with Time-Varying Exposure: Dynamic Effects of Revascularization on Quality of Life: IV for Clinical Exposure

-Invasive assignment is also assumed to generate a \emph{first stage} in wave 1, making the instrument relevant for treatment received shortly after random assignment.
-That is: \begin{assumption}[Relevance] $E[T_1\mid Z=1]>E[T_1\mid Z=0]$. \end{assumption} Under Assumption \ref{assump:independence}, this implies a positive wave-1 first-stage effect on treatment:
+Invasive assignment is also assumed to generate a \emph{first stage} in wave 1, making the instrument relevant for treatment received shortly after assignment.
+This restriction is: \begin{assumption}[Relevance] $0<P[Z=1]<1$ and $E[T_1\mid Z=1]>E[T_1\mid Z=0]$. \end{assumption} Under Assumption \ref{assump:independence}, instrument relevance implies a positive wave-1 first-stage effect on treatment:

 Because wave-$1$ compliers have $T_1(1)>T_1(0)$, the wave-1 first-stage is the probability of wave-1 compliance under Assumption \ref{assump:exposure_monotonicity}.
 Moreover, because treatment is irreversible, Assumption \ref{assump:relevance} implies the existence of compliers such that $T_w(1)= w>T_w(0)$ in each wave.
-In other words, a subset of compliers in each wave experiences the maximum possible $w$ years of revascularization exposure when assigned invasive.
+In other words, a subset of compliers in each wave, $w$, has $w$ years of revascularization exposure when assigned invasive.

 Under Assumptions \ref{assump:independence}-\ref{assump:relevance}, a simple Wald-type IV estimand using wave-1 data identifies the average causal effect of one year of revascularization exposure for wave-1 compliers.
 Specifically, in wave 1, revascularization exposure, $T_1$, is a Bernoulli treatment that indicates participants revascularized shortly after random assignment.
-The \cite{late94} local average treatment effect (LATE) theorem applied to wave-1 data therefore implies that:
+The \cite{late94} local average treatment effect (LATE) theorem applied to wave-1 data implies that:

-The left-hand side of this expression is the average effect of revascularization exposure, $Y_1(1)-Y_1(0)$, on wave-1 compliers.
+The causal parameter on the right-hand side of this expression is the average effect of revascularization exposure, $Y_1(1)-Y_1(0)$, on wave-1 compliers.
 This is obtained by dividing the wave-1 \emph{reduced form} by the wave-1 first stage.
 The former is defined as the difference in average quality of life between participants assigned invasive and participants assigned conservative, measured in the first wave.
 The first stage in the Wald denominator is given by the corresponding difference in wave-1 revascularization rates.